Australia imposes sanctions on Iran, Russia over human rights violations

 It also has supplied defence equipment and humanitarian aid to Ukraine, while outlawing exports of alumina and aluminium ores, including bauxite, to Russia.

-Australia's previous Liberal-National coalition government first imposed Magnitsky-style sanctions - measures that impose financial penalties and travel bans against individuals - in March against 14 Russian individuals.
+Australia's previous Liberal-National coalition government first imposed Magnitsky-style sanctions - measures that impose financial penalties and travel bans against individuals - in March against 14 Russians.

-(Reporting by Sam McKeith Editing by Bill Berkrot) ((Samuel.McKeith@thomsonreuters.com;)) Keywords: AUSTRALIA SANCTIONS/ (PIX)
+(Reporting by Sam McKeith, additional reporting by Dubai newsroom; Editing by Bill Berkrot, William Mallard and Clelia Oziel)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.